 But, as one of the main MPT protagonists William (Bill) Sharpe points out, we all rely on a well-functioning market.
 Reflecting on the impact his work has had on the investment industry, Sharpe remarked there will “be higher expected return for higher risk, but […] not just any risk […] the risk for which there will be a reward if markets are functioning well.”
 Sharpe reminds us this is “risk that […] cannot be diversified away”.

+However, there is no genuine theory to explain how market participants can act as stewards for the financial system itself by mitigating risks that pose a threat to its stability.
 It doesn’t have to be this way; we can break free from the past.
 What if some of the core assumptions in finance were re-designed?
 Oliver Morriss, macro stewardship analyst at Aviva Investors, and his colleagues believe “MPT, for all its flaws, can be reimagined”.

 To really unpick matters, though, we must first understand how we got here.

 The only ‘free lunch’ in investing